Beyond the Fontaine-Wintenberger theorem: Notation

 \section{Notation}

 \begin{itemize} \item If $(K,v)$ is a valued field, we denote by $\mathcal{O}_v$ the valuation ring and by $\mathfrak{m}_v$ the maximal ideal.
 If the valuation is clear from the context, we shall also write $\mathcal{O}_K$ for the valuation ring.
 When both the valuation and the field are clear from the context, we will write $\mathfrak{m}$ for the maximal ideal. \item We write $\Gamma_v$ for the value group and $k_v$ for the residue field.
+If the valuation $v$ is clear from the context, we also denote them by $\Gamma$ and $k$ respectively.
+Given $x\in \Oo_v$, we write $\overline{x}$ for the image of $x$ in $k_v$ via the residue map of $v$. \item We write $L_{\text{rings}}=\{0,1,+,\cdot\}$ for the language of rings, $L_{\text{oag}}=\{0,+,<\}$ for the language of ordered abelian groups. \item We write $L_{\text{val}}$ for the language of valued fields, construed as a three-sorted language with a sort for the valued field in the language $L_{\text{rings}}$, a sort for the value group in the language $L_{\text{oag}}$, a sort for the residue field in the language $L_{\text{rings}}$ and function symbols for the valuation and residue maps.
+We also let $L_{\text{val}}(\varpi)=L_{\text{val}}\cup \{\varpi\}$, where $\varpi$ is a constant symbol whose intended interpretation will be a specified element in the valued field.

-If the valuation $v$ is clear from the context, we also denote them by $\Gamma$ and $k$ respectively. \item For a given language $L$, we denote by $\text{Sent}_L$ the set of $L$-sentences and by $\text{Form}_L$ the set of $L$-formulas.
-If $M$ is an $L$-structure and $A\subseteq M$ is an arbitrary subset, we write $L(A)$ for the language $L$ enriched with a constant symbol $c_a$ for each element $a \in A$.
+\item If $M$ is an $L$-structure and $A\subseteq M$ is an arbitrary subset, we write $L(A)$ for the language $L$ enriched with a constant symbol $c_a$ for each element $a \in A$.
 The $L$-structure $M$ can be updated into an $L(A)$-structure in the obvious way.

+\item Given $L$-structures $M$ and $N$ with a common substructure $A$, we use the notation $M\equiv_A N$ to mean that the structures $M$ and $N$ are elementary equivalent in $L(A)$.